Is excessive menstrual pain interfering with your life?

 - Intrauterine device (IUD)

-Painful periods can interfere with your daily life but have no real medical impact in themselves.
-However, many of the conditions that cause dysmenorrhea can cause serious health problems that can compromise your fertility and quality of life.
+Painful periods can interfere with your daily life and many of the conditions that cause dysmenorrhea can cause serious health problems that can compromise your quality of life and fertility.
 Two common disorders that cause painful periods are endometriosis and Polycystic Ovarian Syndrome.
 Women who have endometriosis have cells that line the inside of the uterus implanting and growing outside it as well as on the bladder, fallopian tubes, bowels, and ovaries.
-The reason for this isn’t known but these cells are not shed during menstruation because they are not in the uterus so pain occurs.6
+Cells are not shed during menstruation because they are not in the uterus so pain occurs.6

 How do you know if you have dysmenorrhea?